d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 #### Description

-Run to upload the component on to iLO repository.
+Command to upload firmware on to iLO repository.

 #### Parameters